cscorley/dissertation/chapters/4_proposed/3_combo.md

 \ref{dit-approach}.

 The right side of Figure \ref{fig:changeset-combo} illustrates the retrieval process.
-For brevity, the queries and ranking are left out of the diagram.
+For brevity, the queries and ranking do not appear in the diagram.
 Again, the key intuition to our approach is that a topic model such as LDA or LSI can infer any given document's topic proportions regardless of the documents used to train the model.
 Hence, we train a topic model on the